 With the cash advance apps on this list, you can avoid the hassle and headache of waiting for your scheduled weekly payment.
 And you can skip the $1.99 express fee just to cash out your daily earnings.

-To sum up, the following apps can all work with DoorDash to get you your paycheck faster:
+To sum up, the following apps can all offer DoorDash cash advances to get you your paycheck faster:

 Each app comes with its own set of pros and cons, so it’s important to consider your individual needs and budget when choosing the best one for you.